 Almost everyone enjoys popsicles.
 Well, dogs love them too!
-You probably want to share the last few nibbles of your popsicle with your dog, or maybe you would like to give your best buddy in the world a whole popsicle to eat.
-This question pops into our heads when it heats up outside and ice cream popsicles are particularly good to have around during the hot summer months.
+Maybe you would like to give your best buddy a popsicle to eat.
+This question pops into our heads when it heats up outside.
+Ice cream popsicles are particularly good to have around during the hot summer months.

-Your dog probably needs to cool off more than you do since he or she has a fur coat on 24 hours a day!
-But can you really give your favorite pet dog popsicles?
+After all, your dog probably needs to cool off more than you do since they have a fur coat on 24 hours a day!
+But can you really give your pet dog popsicles?

-Giving popsicles to dogs is debatable.
-Some say it’s alright while others say it is bad for your dog.
+Ice popsicles for dogs is debatable.
+Some say it’s alright while others say it’s bad for canines.
 We are here to settle the issue once and for all.

 Can I Give My Dog Popsicles?
 Answer: Yes, But Make Your Own

-You read it right, you can give your dog popsicles.
-Generally, popsicles are OK to be given to dogs, but there are certain restrictions and limitations.
-It is therefore important to find out more before going all-out and giving popsicles to your dog, especially on a regular basis.
+There are certain restrictions and limitations so find out more before going all-out and giving whole popsicles to your dog, especially on a regular basis.

 Making Safe Popsicles at Home

-In order to make sure that you are not feeding your dog unhealthy popsicle treats, you can choose to make your own popsicles at home.
-Note that your dog particularly likes the cold qualities of the popsicles and so the flavor only comes secondary to enjoying this type of treat.
-Think of the blazing sun in July!
+To make sure you aren’t feeding your dog unhealthy popsicle treats, you can make your own popsicles at home.
+Since dogs particularly like the coldness of popsicles, the flavor only comes secondary to enjoying this type of treat.
+Think of the blazing summer sun!

-You can even make popsicles that are only made of plain water; and for sure, your dog will enjoy this cold treat as well.
-You can keep it simple too.
+Even popsicles made of just plain water will be enjoyed by your dog.
+You can keep it simple.
 If you have one of those popsicle makers, just put plain water in the containers (minus the popsicle stick) and your pooch can have a cold treat anytime.
-Those afternoon hours during the hot months of summer are really brutal for K9s and you’d be really helping them out.
+Afternoon hours during the hot months of summer are really brutal for K9s.
+You’d be really helping them out.

-If you want to get fancy and keep your dog hydrated at the same time, you can use Pedialyte and Gatorade as the main ingredients in your homemade popsicles.
-Simply mix a sufficient amount of Pedialyte or Gatorade (flavored or unflavored) in water and freeze this up using popsicle containers.
+If you want to get fancy and keep your dog hydrated at the same time, use Pedialyte and Gatorade as the main ingredients in your homemade popsicles.
+Simply mix a sufficient amount of Pedialyte or Gatorade in water and freeze this up using popsicle containers.
 Dilute the Gatorade to cut down on their sugar intake.
-Also, if you don’t have a popsicle maker, you can use ordinary ice trays instead.
+If you don’t have a popsicle maker, you can use ordinary ice trays instead.

 Use your imagination and you can create fantastic, delicious, and nutritious popsicle recipes for your dog.
 For example, you can combine peanut butter and banana in a blender and then freeze these in ice trays or paper cups.
 You can even enjoy this homemade cold treat with your dog (it’s good for both of you!).

-Another simple way to create a healthy popsicle is to mix yogurt (flavored or unflavored), fresh fruit juice and peanut butter in a blender.
+Another simple way to create a healthy popsicle is to mix yogurt, fresh fruit juice and peanut butter in a blender.
 You can then freeze the pureed mixture in the freezer for a delicious treat for the whole family.

 For a really fast and improvised popsicle to give as treat to your dog, you can simply freeze carrots or bananas.
-These are healthy foods and it will soothe your dog during the warm seasons.
+These are healthy foods and it will soothe your dog.

-Let’s recap and go over the advantages of giving popsicles, either fruit flavored or not, aside from giving your dog happiness.
-This is an effective way to keep them hydrated all throughout the hot summer months.
+There are many advantages of giving popsicles, either fruit flavored or not, aside from your dog’s increased happiness.
+It’s an effective way to keep them hydrated.
 There are cases of dogs losing consciousness due to prolonged heat exposure.
-There are also reported cases of heat stroke when a dog can get badly dehydrated.
-Once your dog is weakened and vulnerable the damage can quickly worsen so hydration is key.
+Heat stroke can also occur when a dog can get badly dehydrated.
+Once your canine is weakened and vulnerable the damage can quickly worsen so hydration is key.

-You can avoid this problem in a fun and enjoyable way by sharing these cold treats with your pet dog.
+You can avoid this problem in a fun and enjoyable way by sharing these cold treats with your dog.
 Just stick to healthy ingredients.
-There’s no reason to provide chemically laced foods when trying to achieve better hydration for your K9.
+There’s no reason to provide chemically laced foods when trying to achieve better K9 hydration.

-So to review, during those hot and humid summer months, when the heat can get scorching hot, don’t forget to share some popsicle treats with your dog.
-Just make sure that the popsicles don’t contain harmful ingredients that can be dangerous to your dog.
+During hot and humid summer months, when the heat can get scorching hot, don’t forget to share some popsicle treats with your dog.
+Just make sure the popsicles don’t contain harmful ingredients that can be harmful to your dog.
 Enjoy the summer!